firstmoversadvantage/api.movingleads.com/README.md

 The [Moving Leads](http://www.movingleads.com/) API is implemented as vanilla JSON or XML over HTTP using all four verbs (GET/POST/PUT/DELETE).
 Every resource, like User, CustomerAccount, or ListOrder, has their own URL and are manipulated in isolation.
 In other words, we've tried to make the API follow the REST principles as much as we can.

 You can explore the view part of the API (everything that's fetched with GET) through a regular browser.
 Using Firefox for this is particularly nice as it has a good, simple XML renderer (unlike Safari which just strips the tags and dumps the content).
 The API is versioned where the version number is in the request path.
-For example: `/api/v1/customer_accounts.xml` for XML or `/api/v1/customer_accounts.xml` for the JSON version.
+For example: `/api/v1/customer_accounts.xml` for XML or `/api/v1/customer_accounts.json` for JSON.

 API Endpoints
 -------------